cl-fontana/abcd-docs/docs/source/introduction.rst

 Parallel and distributed programming are inherent between the various processes.
 The computational load may be easily shared over the network to different computers.
 Data is distributed over streams and data processors may be dynamically connected.
-Several processes may run different analyses in parallel on-line on the same data, for early testing phases.
+Several processes may run different analyses in parallel, on-line, on the same data, for early testing phases.

 The processes are isolated by the communication sockets and can exchange only the relevant information.
 This isolation simplifies the collaboration between developers, as independently developed processes may be attached to the network and heterogeneous programming languages can coexist.